Shotgun John Collins: Life

 In 1903, Collins moved his family to Mexico and changed his name back to Graham.
 He worked for Greene Gold and Silver in Mexico as a "guard" and owned several ranches there until the Mexican Revolution.
 In 1910, Collins escorted his family back to Hermosa.
 At that time, he sent his two little girls by train to live with his younger brother H. in Buffalo, Texas so that they could be safe with family and get an education.

 Collins drifted for a time, through El Paso, Texas and later to Dodge City, Kansas.
 At times he took part in outlaw activities, while at others he served as a member of posses.
 In 1883, he came to Dodge City with Wyatt Earp to support Luke Short during what became known as the Dodge City War.
 When the famous photographs depicting Wyatt Earp, Luke Short, Bat Masterson, Charlie Bassett, M.F.
 McClain, Neal Brown, William H. Harris, and W.F.
 Petillion were taken, as well as a less-circulated copy that excludes Petillion and includes Bill Tilghman, Collins was present, as well as Johnny Millsap, "Texas Jack" Vermillion, and several others considered part of the "Dodge City Peace Commission".
 However, they reportedly decided not to be in the photograph.

 Collins was with Uncle John at the Wig Wam Saloon in El Paso when John Selman was shot by George Scarborough, and later testified in the Selman murder trial.
 He was never involved in any well-known gunfights, with most of his notoriety coming from his days riding shotgun for Wells Fargo and his association with the other members of the "Dodge City Peace Commission".
 He died in a gunfight at the age of 71, in El Paso, during a dispute.
-His death certificate says otherwise.

 Collins was on census throughout the Old West as John Collins, John Graham and Abraham Graham with wives and children.
 "Shotgun" Collins was buried in an unmarked grave under his given name Abe Graham in the Catholic Section of El Paso's Concordia Cemetery, the same section in which his old partners John Wesley Hardin and John Selman were buried.
 Grave Direction: {Gateway West Gate Entrance} Immediate to right by Concordia Wall to Jewish Wall, Section X, Lot 7, and Grave 6.

 Collins was also allegedly cousins with Tombstone's "Curly Bill" Brocius, king of the outlaws.
-The outlaw cousins were sometimes partners, always pals and descendants of Scotland's Graham Montrose.
+The outlaw cousins were sometimes partners, and descendants of Scotland's Graham Montrose.